Sexually Transmitted Infections (STIs)

 The GYT Clinic offers easy and convenient urine testing for patients experiencing no symptoms, and can be billed to insurance or self-pay.
 Patients can expect their results within 2-3 business days.
 Patients with symptoms should make an appointment with a medical provider for further evaluation and likely, additional testing.

 Why get tested?
+Here's some facts...

-1 in 2 sexually active young people will get a sexually transmitted disease (STI) by 25.
-And of the approximately 20 million new STIs that occur every year in the United States, most will go undiagnosed.
+- Approximately 20 million new STIs occur in the United States annually, and a significant portion of these cases go undiagnosed due to asymptomatic infections and lack of testing.
 The only way to know for sure if you have an STI is to GYT.

 For more information about various STIs, view the CDC's website.

-To be seen by a provider at the health center if you are experiencing symptoms, please call 479-575-4451 or schedule an appointment through the Patient Web Portal.
+To be seen by a medical provider at the health center if you are experiencing symptoms, please call 479-575-4451 or schedule an appointment through the Patient Web Portal.